 JFK Thought Jackie Looked “Smashing” In The Famous Pink Suit

 The suit was a Chanel design, but it was fitted and sewn for Jackie Kennedy by the New York City boutique Chez Ninon with fabric, hardware, and trim sent from Paris.
 During the Kennedy presidency, it was expected that the First Lady would only be seen in clothes made in America.
 Jackie accessorized the outfit with a matching pink pillbox hat and white gloves.

 As reported by Town & Country, the outfit was one of JFK’s favorites.
 He thought Jackie looked “smashing” in it and specifically asked her to wear it in Dallas.
 After the shooting, Mrs. Kennedy wore the suit as she accompanied her husband to the hospital and then onboard Air Force One where she stood beside Kennedy’s Vice President Lyndon B. Johnson as he was sworn in as President of the United States on the way back to Washington, D.C.

 The Suit Remains Off Limits To The Public

-Unlike many other artifacts from the Kennedy administration, the famous pink suit remains protected within a ?custom made acid-free box in the climate-controlled National Archives building in College Park, Maryland? along with the rifle used by Lee Harvey Oswald to shoot President Kennedy, bullets, and bullet fragments from the shooting, and millions of pages of records on the assassination.
+Unlike many other artifacts from the Kennedy administration, the famous pink suit remains protected within.
+It’s in a “custom made acid-free box in the climate-controlled National Archives building in College Park, Maryland.”
+Along with the rifle used by Lee Harvey Oswald to shoot President Kennedy, bullets.
+As well as bullet fragments from the shooting, and millions of pages of records on the assassination.
 The famous pillbox hat and gloves were lost in the melee of the assassination.
-The suit and her other accessories and stockings were forwarded to the National Archives by Kennedy?s mother with a handwritten note reading “Jackie’s suit and bag ? worn November 22, 1963.”
+The suit and her other accessories and stockings were forwarded to the National Archives by Kennedy’s mother with a handwritten note reading “Jackie’s suit and bag — worn November 22, 1963.”